 Suggested by Kanupriyaa from Sunset Jeans

 Exploring historic Boston is one of the top things to do in Massachusetts!
-Home to many famous colleges and universities, including Harvard University, the oldest and most famous university in the USA, Boston has many famous firsts, such as the first public park and the first public school in the country.
+Home to many famous colleges and universities, including Harvard University, the oldest and most famous university in the USA, Boston is one of the must-visit places in New England.

 One of the top things to do in Boston is to walk the historic Freedom Trail, which runs for three miles and covers 16 places critical to American history, such as the Old State House.

 Walk around Boston Common, the oldest public park in the USA, and site of the famous ice skating rink on Frog Pond if you visit Boston at Christmas time.
 Love art?
 Visit Harvard University, which has one of the finest art collections in the country.
 If you enjoy gardens, you will find fun things to do in the Boston Public Garden.